 Treatment depends on how rapidly the disorder developed and how severe it is.

 When symptoms begin suddenly and the cause is a clot, fibrinolytic (thrombolytic) drugs, which dissolve clots, help.
-For long-term treatment, anticoagulant drugs prevent clots from enlarging or recurring.
+For long-term treatment, anticoagulant drugs (such as warfarin) are often needed to prevent clots from enlarging or recurring.

-If a vein is narrowed or blocked by a web, angioplasty may be done to widen it.
+If a vein is blocked by a web or is narrowed, angioplasty may be done to clear or widen it.
 For this procedure (called percutaneous transluminal angioplasty), a catheter with a deflated balloon at its tip is inserted through the skin into a blood vessel (such as a vein in the groin) and threaded to the blocked vein.
 The balloon is inflated, widening the vein.
 A wire mesh tube (stent) is then inserted and left in place to keep the vein open.

 Another solution is to create an alternate route for blood flow, bypassing the liver.
 This procedure, called transjugular intrahepatic portal-systemic shunting (TIPS), reduces pressure in the portal vein.
 For the procedure, a local anesthetic is used to numb the neck, and a catheter with a cutting needle is inserted into a vein in the neck (jugular vein).
 The catheter is threaded through the inferior vena cava to the hepatic vein.
 The needle is used to create a connection (called a shunt) between two veins, usually a branch of the hepatic vein and the portal vein, so that blood can bypass the liver.
 Then, a stent is threaded to and placed in the shunt to keep it open.
 The shunt enables blood to bypass the liver, flowing from the portal vein (which normally brings blood to the liver) directly to the hepatic veins (which drain blood away from the liver).
 The blood returns to the heart through the inferior vena cava.
 However, such shunts increase the risk of hepatic encephalopathy (deterioration of brain function due to liver dysfunction).
 Also, shunts occasionally become blocked, especially in people who have a tendency to form blood clots.

-Liver transplantation (see see Liver Transplantation) can be life-saving, particularly for people with severe liver failure.
+Liver transplantation (see Liver Transplantation) can be lifesaving, particularly for people with severe liver failure.